-The core values of Respectful, Responsible and Resourceful, summarised in the introduction above, are described in more detail in the annual report and on the Trust website.
+The core values of Respectful, Responsible and Resourceful, which are illustrated in the introduction on page one of this Statement, are also published in the annual report and on the Trust website.
 They were developed collaboratively by all members of the responsible entity team and endorsed by the Board.
 They underpin all of our corporate governance systems, policies and behaviours.